-- Brief scientific summary in English (max 1000 characters) - Popularised description of the scientific content in Danish (max 1500 characters) (see section 5.2.1.1) - Scientific keywords that best describe the research content (min.
-1, max 5)
+- Brief scientific summary in English (abstract) (max 1000 characters) - Popularised description of the scientific content in Danish (max 1500 characters) - Scientific keywords (max 5) and classification codes (OECD) (max 5) - Brief outine on how the project will contribute to the green transition (max 1000 characters)

-Ethical issues and gathering data
+Ethical issues

-Ethical issues: Does your research include animal testing, human participation or human biological material, other?
-If yes: Provide a brief explanation of the ethical issues involved and how they will be dealt with appropriately (max 600 characters)
+- Ethical issues: Does your research include animal testing, human participation or human biological material, other?

-If other: Description of issue (max 200 characters)

-Does your project involve gathering or purchase of quantitative data within the research areas of social sciences, medical sciences or the humanities?
+If yes: Provide a brief explanation of the ethical issues involved and how they will be dealt with appropriately (max 600 characters) If other: Description of issue (max 200 characters) - Does your project involve gathering or purchase of quantitative data within the research areas of social sciences, medical sciences or the humanities?
 If yes: Brief description of the data gathered or purchased (max 300 characters)